Equivalences between different forms of the Kakeya conjecture and duality of Hausdorff and packing dimensions for additive complements: Introduction

-It is not difficult to see that Conjecture~\ref{c:generalkakeya} is stronger than the conjecture in \cite{Ke} about extending segments to lines.
-(On the other hand, by modifying the proof in \cite{Wo} of the fact that the Kakeya maximal function conjecture implies the Kakeya conjecture, one can prove that the Kakeya maximal function conjecture also implies Conjecture~\ref{c:generalkakeya}.)
+We remark that by modifying the proof in \cite{Wo} of the fact that the Kakeya maximal function conjecture implies the Kakeya conjecture, one can prove directly that the Kakeya maximal function conjecture also implies Conjecture~\ref{c:generalkakeya}.

 The equivalence of Conjecture~\ref{c:generalkakeya} and the Kakeya conjecture actually follows from the following strengthening of Theorem~\ref{all_new}.

 \begin{theorem} For every $n\ge 2$ there exist a compact Besicovitch set $B\su\R^n$ and a closed set $F\su\R^n$ that contains a line in every direction such that $\hdim B=\hdim F$ and the following holds.